argmaxml/recsplain/docs/source/what-is-recsplain.rst

 - filters to categorically exclude and separate data for comparisons
 - encoders to dictate how the system checks whether items are similar

-After configuring the system, easily index a list of items from your database to start making recommendations to your users.
+After configuring the system, easily index a list of items from your database to start recommeding items to your users.

 Make recommendations
 -------------------------------------------

-Use the system as a webserver or by calling the methods from the recsplain code itself to start making recommendations by item or by user.
+Use the system as a webserver or by calling the methods from the recsplain code itself to recommend items by item or by user.

 Search by item to get similar items ordered by most to least similar, their distances from the search item based on the item vectors, and explanations about the recommendations.